Home > Tools & Templates > Ammonia PHA Tool

 How our Tool can Simplify your PHA Process

-Our Ammonia System PHA Tool helps simplify the process and offers an easy-to-use Excel-based tool with step-by-step guidance, ensuring all the key elements of the OSHA PSM standard are addressed.
-Specifically designed for Ammonia refrigeration systems, our library of over 215 "what-if" questions will ensure your system is thoroughly evaluated.
+Our Ammonia System PHA Tool helps simplify the process and offers an unprotected Excel-based framework with step-by-step guidance, promoting compliance with the OSHA PSM standard.
+Specifically designed for Ammonia refrigeration systems, our library of over 215 what-if questions will help jump-start the brain-storming within your PHA study group.

 OSHA PSM Checklist: Key Elements to Consider